sagecodes/intro-machine-learning/README.md

 ## Supervised Learning

 Supervised Learning uses a dataset that is labeled.
-In this context imagine having a list of features and
+In this context imagine having a list of features and a label(group) that those features belong to.

 Here we have features(sepal length (cm), etc) and a label(Flower Species)